AlansCodeLog/shortcuts-manager/docs-src/DEVELOPMENT.md

 Run `pnpm run build` to build the library and the types.
 If you don't need to build the types you can use the `build:babel` or `build:babel:watch` commands.

-# Building the Demo
+## Demo

 The demo is mostly WIP, hardly demo.
-Am currently checking everything is ergnomic, etc.
+Am currently using it as a playground to check everything is ergnomic, etc.

-Currently the `demo:dev` script is broken because of something related to [vite and linked dependencies](https://vitejs.dev/guide/dep-pre-bundling.html#monorepos-and-linked-dependencies) and the package not being ESM.
-Hoping this [PR](https://github.com/vitejs/vite/pull/7094) might fix things in the future.

-To build the demo, the package must be linked to itself.
-I forget how to do this with npm.
-With pnpm which is what I use locally, just `pnpm link .`

-Now you can build then serve the demo: `pnpm demo:build && pnpm demo:serve`.
+It uses vite and compiles the src of the library also, so changes in both the library and the demo should be instantaneous.

+Note that the out dir is `docs/demo` so that it can be seen from the docs site in the future.

-# Other
+## Other

 `@utils/*` imports are an alias to my utils library [`@alanscodelog/utils`](https://github.com/AlansCodeLog/my-utils).